![CDATA[ [if IE 9] ]]>

 Facilities with an existing production adjusted baseline may apply to vary that baseline if they produce a new prescribed (annually adjusted) production variable that was not included in the original production adjusted baseline.
-Such variations can be made and do not require a new production adjusted baseline application to be submitted, even where the original production adjusted baseline did not include an annually adjusting production variable.
+Such variations do not require a new production adjusted baseline application to be submitted, even where the original production adjusted baseline did not include an annually adjusting production variable.

 In certain circumstances, the Clean Energy Regulator may:

 Before a baseline is varied or remade, the Clean Energy Regulator will notify and seek comment from the responsible emitter.

 Decisions made by the Clean Energy Regulator to vary or remake a baseline can be reviewed by the Administrative Appeals Tribunal.